-The process of increasing the efficiency of Graphics card to an optimal level to get more FPS is usually referred to overclock GPU, this process, however, takes a little bit attention otherwise you can face a hardware failure.
+The process of increasing the efficiency of the Graphics cards to an optimal level to get more FPS is usually referred to overclock GPU, this process, however, takes a little bit of attention otherwise you can face a hardware failure.
 For more details read the content carefully, We have tried our best to collect as much data as we could.
 Enjoy reading!!!

 Purpose of Overclocking

 Increasing the operating speed of a component is the purpose of overclocking.
 Normally, on modern systems, the goal is to increase the performance of a major chip or subsystem, such as the main processor or graphics controller, but other components, such as system memory or system buses.

 It is possible to increase the power of graphics cards.
 There are several utilities that can be used to achieve this, such as EVGA’s Precision, RivaTuner, AMD Overdrive, and Zotac Firestorm.
 A marked increase in performance in synthetic benchmarks will often result from overclocking a graphics processing unit.
 Sometimes it can be possible to see that a graphics card is being pushed beyond its limits before any permanent damage is done by observing on-screen artifacts or unexpected system crashes.